in-toto/attestation/ITE/6/README.md

 # Introduction

 An **attestation** is the generalization of an in-toto link, as per the [SLSA Attestation Model].
-It is a statement about an artifact, signed by an attester.
+It is a statement about a set of artifact, signed by an attester.
 An attestation has three layers:

 *   **[Envelope]:** Handles authentication and serialization.
 *   **[Statement]:** Binds the attestation to a particular subject and